 - Individuals who meet the above criteria should still monitor themselves for symptoms for 14 days after exposure and isolate and seek medical attention if symptoms develop

-- Schedule a free PCR test on Day Five following exposure to ensure you’re not passing the virus to others, even if you’re not experiencing symptoms
+- Recommended to schedule a free PCR test on Day 5 following exposure to ensure you’re not passing the virus to others, even if you’re not experiencing symptoms

 *NOTE: If your exposure situation does not meet the definition of a direct contact, then you are not required to do anything except monitor for symptoms.